-In the countywide strategic plan, agency plans and performance measures provide a strategic direction and comprehensive quantitative picture of the services the County delivers to our customers.
+In the countywide strategic plan, agency plans and performance measures provide a and strategic direction comprehensive quantitative picture of the services the County delivers to our customers.
 Performance-informed budgeting uses this information to justify and evaluate the allocation of resources, and seeks to better match funding with the strategic focus and maximize the utility of limited resources.
-Thus, the allocation of resources can better facilitate the agency's ability to meet its plan and the countywide vision and its ability to positively impact its customers.
+As a result, the allocation of resources can better facilitate the agency's ability to meet its plan and the countywide vision and its ability to positively impact its customers.